-One disadvantage of being a canine behaviorist is that so many human behaviors scare me.
-My heart leaps into my throat all too often when I see people performing risky behaviors around dogs.
-From hugging dogs and picking up dogs to sticking their faces right by a dog’s face or bending over a dog, there are plenty of gasp-worthy moments.
-I see people performing these behaviors and want to scream out a warning.
-It’s similar to the reaction I have when watching a horror movie and want to yell, “Don’t go in the house!”
+One disadvantage of being a canine behaviorist is that many human behaviors scare me.
+My heart leaps into my throat when I see people performing risky behaviors like hugging and picking up dogs, sticking their faces right by a dog’s face, or bending over a dog.
+When I see people doing things like this, I want to shout out a warning.
+(I feel the same way when I’m watching a horror movie and want to yell, “Don’t go in the house!”)

-I work with so many clients whose dogs have bitten someone, and as I hear the stories of the bites, the same human behaviors are mentioned over and over.
+I work with many clients whose dogs have bitten someone, and as I hear the stories of what happened, the same human behaviors are mentioned over and over.
 I’m not saying this to blame the people, but rather to help us all learn how to lower our risk of being bitten.

-Dog bites are a serious problem that we should all attempt to avoid, and among the most distressing are bites to the face.
-In a new study called Human behavior preceding bites to the face, scientists examined 132 incidents of bites to human faces that did not involve bites to any other parts of the body.
-The goal of the study was to determine the human behavior that preceded bites.
+Dog bites are a serious problem that should be avoided at all costs.
+Among the most distressing are bites to the face.
+In a study, scientists examined 132 incidents of bites to human faces that did not involve bites to any other parts of the body.
+The goal of the study was to determine the human behavior that preceded the bites.

 More than 75 percent of the bites to the face happened to people who knew the dog.
 Over two-thirds of the bites were to children, and of those, 84 percent were to children under the age of 12.
 Children who were bitten were with their parents in 43 percent of the cases and with the dog guardian in 62 percent of the incidents.
 Sixty percent of the bites were to females, and no adults were bitten by their own dogs.
 More than half of the bites were to the nose and lips of the person, as opposed to the chin, cheek, forehead or eye area.